 Glove Features

-The opening of the gloves are huge and they easily wrap around the cuffs of just about any thick coat.
-Further, they can cinch down with a drawstring that is easily adjustable via a clip.
-In other words, it’s hard for cold, wind or water to get in.
 My favourite feature is the nubuck on the back of the thumb – for nose wiping.
-Yes, you read that right and its even manufacturer advertised.
-But it works and solves yet another problem of being out on a cold day.
+Yes, you read that right and even the manufacturer advertised.
+But it works and solves yet another problem of being cold.
 Just don’t take your gloves off the next time you shake with someone who’s wearing gloves!:)

-Holmes Workwear Electric Gloves
+Holmes Workwear Electric Gloves vs Karbon Heated Gloves

 The Verdict